metaverse/truss/truss/README.md

 # truss

-The `$ truss` binary reads in gRPC files that define a single gRPC *service* and outputs:
+The `truss` binary reads in gRPC files that define a single gRPC *service* and outputs:

 1. Markdown and html documentation based on comments in the gRPC files.
 2. Golang code for a gokit microservice that includes:
 	- Logging